 Though Bromeliads are slow-growing plants and do not require a lot of fertilizers, they can suffer if left without nutrients.

-Here are several indicators that your Bromeliad needs fertilizer.
+Here are several indicators pointing out that your Bromeliad needs fertilizer.

 - Lack of potassium results in soft foliage that appears tiny and pale.